ibm-cloud-docs/hpc-slurm/faq.md

 {: #locations-vpc-resources}
 {: faq}

-Available regions and zones for deploying VPC resources, and a mapping of those to city locations and data centers can be found in [Locations for resource deployment](/docs/overview?topic=overview-locations){: external}.
+Available regions and zones for deploying VPC resources and a mapping of those to city locations and data centers can be found in [Locations for resource deployment](/docs/overview?topic=overview-locations).

-## What permissions do I need in order to create a cluster using the offering?
+## What permissions do I need to create a cluster using the offering?
 {: #permissions-cluster-offering}
 {: faq}

 Instructions for setting the appropriate permissions for {{site.data.keyword.Bluemix_notm}} services that are used by the offering to create a cluster can be found in [Granting user permissions for VPC resources](/docs/vpc?topic=vpc-managing-user-permissions-for-vpc-resources), [Managing user access for Schematics](/docs/schematics?topic=schematics-access), and [Assigning access to Secrets Manager](/docs/secrets-manager?topic=secrets-manager-assign-access).

 ## How do I SSH among nodes?
 {: #ssh-among-nodes}